jelledevleeschouwer/Bonjour_log/README.md

 Started reading RFC6762 and documenting it.
 I'm not really sure but, the first thing that caught my attention when I tried the same hostname for multiple hosts (Shared Records) with mDNS-demo app was that it wasn't really conflicting, which is allowed by the RFC: 'Enforcing uniqueness of host names is probably desirable in the common case, but this document does not mandate that. [...]
 It is important that both modes of operation be supported'.
 ![alt tag](https://raw.githubusercontent.com/jelledevleeschouwer/log/master/mdns_demo_1.png)
 However, in the user_doc it says that '...the host will defend its name when another peer tries to claim it. ...'.
 And if this mode of operation (Shared Records) is the desired behaviour, Shouldn't the Unique Records mode of operation also be implemented like the RFC prescribes?
 Not completely sure if i'm correct, it's just an assumption.
 This requires further examination, still.
 I'm only on page 15, probably more information will be given further on.

+##### 13 Feb '15 15h -  Hosts not defending their names.
+I think I might have figured wout what the problem was with hosts not defending their name.
+I think they don't reply to *Probing Queries* at all.
+Which makes it impossible for the probing host to know that the probed hostname is already in use.

+##### 13 Feb '15 17h -  Still reading.
+Still reading and documenting RFC6762 (Almost finished though).
+Probably start diving deeper into the code and compare with the RFC on Monday.
+Don't have the time to start with it this weekend.